Let’s talk about the Confederate Flag, y’all. It’s time.

 - Support efforts like Declare Mississippi, which are trying to make the (woman-designed!)
 Stennis flag the official state flag to replace the existing one that incorporates the Confederate flag design.
 (Updated to add: More great news!
 On June 27, 2020, Mississippi lawmakers voted to remove the Confederate flag from their state flag.)

 - Look at your city and county seals to see if there are Confederate symbols there.
 Call your representatives and ask for them to be removed.
 (Updated to add: Good news!
 In Tennessee, a task force has been formed to examine the need to alter the Williamson County seal, which was adopted in July 1968—1968!—and prominently features the Confederate Flag.
 Updated again: The task force unanimously voted to remove the Confederate flag from the Williamson County seal.)

-- Tweet, Instagram, post, or otherwise publicly support organizations like NASCAR (something I never thought I’d write), which are making inclusive decisions that may lose them some of their fans.
+- Tweet, Instagram, post, or otherwise publicly support organizations that are making inclusive decisions that may lose them some of their fans, like NASCAR (something I never thought I’d write).
 A few years ago, the Southern Baptist Church banned all use of Confederate flags.
 If these groups can do that, then more can too.
 And your public support makes it easier for them to do it.
 A lot easier.

 - Take your actions to the micro-local level too.
 Ask your neighborhood HOA to consider a rebranding from something like (ahem) “Battlewood Estates,” where every street is named after a Confederate general, to something else.
 Anything else.
 It doesn’t have jump right to Civil Rights leaders, like Malcolm X Boulevard or W.E.B.
 Dubois Boulevard in New York City, though that would be a great change.
 Name the streets after flowers, birds, letters of the alphabet…literally anything at all.
 And hey, I get that it’s inconvenient to have to change your address on all of your bills and with family and friends, but y’all…if that’s what it takes to create just a little more healing and peace and equity for my Black friends and neighbors, then is it really so much to ask?